Welcome from the Headteacher and the Head Boy

 When I first arrived at this school one thing really stood out for me, the community.
 John Hampden Grammar School is more than just a place where students come to learn, it’s where they come to thrive.
 I believe that our motto “Quit Ye Like Men” best embodies this.
 Our school is not solely about academic success, although we are very successful in that respect, nor is it limited to our sporting or musical successes.
 Instead, it is about nurturing students to truly become the best version of themselves so that they can become gentlemen in all respects, inside and outside of the classroom.

 As a consequence of this, one of the most important parts of the John Hampden community is the teacher-pupil relationship.
-Throughout my entire time at the school I have yet to come across a teacher that isn’t truly passionate about their subject, as well as being driven to help the pupils excel in it and develop a love for learning about it.
+Throughout my entire time at the school I have yet to come across a teacher that isn't truly passionate about their subject, as well as being driven to help the pupils excel in it and develop a love for what they learn.
 Whilst this can’t always be achieved (for example, I doubt I will ever develop a love for integration in maths!), teachers help students to find what they are passionate about, enabling us to figure out what we want to do with our life post-John Hampden.

 The school is incredibly well rounded; we host a variety of musical and theatre productions every year, as well as offering a wide variety of sports all of which can be taken to a high level within the school.
 This means if you join John Hampden you become part of something much bigger then just the school name.
-As a result of this, getting into this school is still something that I am immensely proud of, the same way that I am proud to be Head Boy.
+As a result of this, getting into this school is still something that I am immensely proud of, the same way that I am proud to bean Head Boy.
 In the same way our new teachers and students are proud to become part of the school.
 I truly feel that no other school mixes academic success and personal success the same way that John Hampden does.
 All whilst providing a community to help everyone thrive and learn, giving students and teachers the passion and drive to do well in subjects and providing for the best possible schooling experience.

 And so, as I finish my welcome, I would like to take the opportunity to thank you for expressing an interest in John Hampden, and I look forward to meeting you very soon.